Fredolx/open-tv/README.md

 - Super low RAM usage, crazy speeds, and instant search 🚅
 - Refresh your sources when you need it 🔄
 - Add channels to favorites 🌟

-## Install
-You can install the latest version from [Releases](https://github.com/Fredolx/open-tv/releases/)

-Open TV is also now available on Flathub (LINK AVAILAIBLE SOON) 🎊

-If you use Arch Linux, you can also [install it from the AUR](https://aur.archlinux.org/packages/open-tv-bin)

 ## Prerequisites
 If you are on Windows or use the flatpak on Linux; SKIP THIS PART.